temporalio/documentation/README.md

 The Assembly Workflow identifies all multiline comments as Markdown documentation.

-Single line comments are treated the same as the rest of the code.
+Single-line comments are treated the same as the rest of the code.

 Single line commenting is still highly encouraged to make the code understandable.